urbit/urbit.org-reloaded/content/blog/state-of-urbit.md

 This combination of a flexible unified interface on a decentralized platform you can trust feels really good.

-When OS1 was first released, it was slow, buggy, and frustrating—but we loved it and wanted it to be better.
+When OS 1 was first released, it was slow, buggy, and frustrating—but we loved it and wanted it to be better.
 We spent the next nine months making sweeping changes to take it from releasable prototype to pretty-nice first version.
 We rewrote the frontend completely, massively improved the performance of Urbit OS itself, and overhauled the interface.
 It was an enormous collective effort.

 By the end of 2020 we had renamed OS 1 to Landscape and the user experience was far better.
 We [announced our hosting service](https://www.youtube.com/watch?v=w3qKe\_WZr50) and onboarded close friends to help us test the system.
 I [wrote a little]([https://tlon.io/news/landscape-now/](https://tlon.io/news/landscape-now/)) about using Landscape from day-to-day around that time.